boblark/AudioTestInstrument/README.md

 * SINAD and S/N measures as part of Spectrum Analyzer
 * Correction of several bugs, such as the handling of double-precision constants.
 * Inclusion of external third-party libraries with this download for easy install.

+With Version 0.83 the following is available
+* Serial control of all the functionality that came with 0.81.
+* A serial command to download a .BMP screen image with Intel Hex ASCII format.

 ![Control Screens, AVNA Test Instrument](/images/AVNA_2Scr1.gif)